Equipment Funding Opportunities

 from a broad range of disciplines including biology, chemistry, geosciences,

 materials research, and physics.
-They include facilities and resources for
+They include facilities and resources

-educational research.
+development, and educational research.

 Deadline: Full proposals accepted anytime